-(109; 109R.
+109; 109R.
 INTRODUCTION TO MUSIC.

-(3) A study of music as an art through its elements: rhythms, melody, harmony, form, and timbre; a survey of the various musical styles.
+75. IOFA: INTRODUCTION TO MUST Selements: rhythms, melody, harmony, A study of music as an art through its elements: rhythms, melody, harmony, form, and timbre; a survey of the various musical styles.
 Increased listening perception in all types of music is the course goal.
-The course is open to all students: no technical knowledge is required.
+The course is open to all students; no technical knowledge is required.